-In my current position, I work with Karen Hornfelt and LaRae Miller to ensure the success of DVM students by providing office support in the Dean’s Office.
-Prior to my work at the College of Veterinary Medicine I studied as a graduate student in the Department of Anthropology at WSU.
-My research focused on collecting life-histories from the homeless population of Spokane, Washington, emphasizing aspects of the narrative that can tell us about the positioning of the homeless individual in the creation of their identity.
+As the 4th Year Program Coordinator, it is my job to see students successfully complete their final and clinical year in the program.
+Prior to my work at the College of Veterinary Medicine, I studied as a graduate student in the Department of Anthropology at WSU and worked as a teaching assistant.
 Before WSU, I earned by Bachelor of Arts from Central Washington University in 2011, majoring in Anthropology and minoring in Women’s Studies.

 Admissions Office Assistant

-I work with Barbara Hodson and Dr. Patricia Talcott to help all those applying to the DVM program to have the most informative and fulfilling experience possible.
+I work with Barbara Hodson, Stacey Poler, and Dr. Patricia Talcott to help all those applying to the DVM program to have the most informative and fulfilling experience possible.
 I assist in arranging tours, coordinating application materials, and facilitating interviews and related activities.